Rickhartrivchal/impossible_wordsearch/README.md

 - a.
 Explain the logic of how the word searches get built
 - b.
 The rules of the game
 - c.
 Intended applications (build upon the hypernormalization example, its crowd knowledge)
+- d. add a toggle for mobile dimensions/4k dimensions

 # Ideas for iteration:
 - instead of making one board, make a sequence of boards that reveal over time the positin